 Bass: (200Hz): This EQ band adds punch in a snare while providing richness or “bloom” to almost anything.
-Too much makes things boomy or woolly while too little leads to a think and cold sound.
+Too much makes things boomy or woolly while too little leads to thinking and cold sound.

-Upper Bass to Lower Midrange: 500Hz: This frequency band is crucial for the warmth and weight provided by guitars, piano and vocals.
-Too much makes things sound congested while to little leads to a thin, weak sound.
+Upper Bass to Lower Midrange: 500Hz: This frequency band is crucial for the warmth and weight provided by guitars, piano, and vocals.
+Too much makes things sound congested while too little leads to a thin, weak sound.

-Upper Midrange (4kHz): This frequency range provides edge and bite to guitars and vocals that leads.
-Fine tuning it can lead to aggression and clarity.
+Upper Midrange (4kHz): This frequency range provides edge and bites to guitars and vocals that lead.
+Fine-tuning it can lead to aggression and clarity.
 Too much and your ears will hurt.
 Too little and the sound will come off as too soft or muted.